 Describing a Hospital’s life and care of it’s People throughout it’s long history, on an Open, Public-Access Site, can raise some Sensitive Issues.

 We also have very Individual perceptions of these Old Places and People.
 Some of them may be Positive, some of them may Not always be so.

-The Site will always attempt to reflect – these Differing Viewpoints – in as Acceptable a way as possible.
+The Site will always attempt to reflect – these Issues and Differing Viewpoints – in as Acceptable a way as possible.

 Comments for On Site Publication – Related to the Site and it’s Contents – are for Recollections of Personal Experiences and or Perceptions.

 These add extra Personal Authenticity, hopefully bringing more Variety and Colour to the Site.
 They are very Welcome and much Appreciated.

 It’s always Good-to-Say-Hello, but for Longer-Chats / Personal-Conversations, Please – See the Contact Facilities